ltex-plus/ltex-plus/pages/settings.md

 ## `ltex.language`

 The language (e.g., `"en-US"`) LanguageTool should check against.
-Use a specific variant like `"en-US"` or `"de-DE"` instead of the generic language code like `"en"` or `"de"` to obtain spelling corrections (in addition to grammar corrections).
+If possible, use a specific variant like `"en-US"` or `"de-DE"` instead of the generic language code like `"en"` or `"de"` to obtain spelling corrections (in addition to grammar corrections).

 When using the language code `"auto"`, LTeX+ will try to detect the language of the document.
-This is not recommended, as only generic languages like `"en"` or `"de"` will be detected and thus no spelling errors will be reported.
+This is not recommended, as only generic languages like `"en"` or `"de"` will be detected and thus no spelling errors might be reported.
+For some generic language codes like `"es"` (Spanish), spelling errors are reported even though the language codes are generic.

 *Type:* `string`